anhnguyendepocen/M335/docs/homework_schedule.md

  * [Details](weekly_projects/cs04_details.html)

+### 10/8 Weekly Readings

+Complete the 'being' and 'doing' [readings](readings.html#week_4_(2018-10-08)).
+Be prepared for a class discussion on the 'being' readings.

-### 5/14 (4.7)
+### 10/10 (4.7)

+Finding good data takes time, and can take longer than the time to tidy your data.
+This task could easily take 3-6 hours to find the data you need for your [semester project](https://byuistats.github.io/M335/project.html).
+After you find good data sources make sure to complete the remaining tasks.

+ * [Details](class_tasks/task07_details.html)

+### 10/11 (4.8)

 The [Our World in Data](https://ourworldindata.org/){target="blank"} website has world data.
 It is nice that they have provided graphics and then the data that they used to generate the graphics.
 Once again, we are going to recreate some of their visualizations in R and then make them better.

- * [Details](class_tasks/task07_details.html)

-### 5/16 (4.8)

-Finding good data takes time, and can take longer than the time to tidy your data.
-This task could easily take 3-6 hours to find the data you need for your project.
-After you find good data sources make sure to complete the remaining tasks.

  * [Details](class_tasks/task08_details.html)

 <!-- Case Study 5 -->
-## Case Study 5 (Due 5/26)
+## Case Study 5 (Due 10/20)